HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

         --val_batch_size 2 --benchmark --min_epochs 1 --max_epochs 2  --train_batches 150 --test_batches 150 --use_torch_compile
 ```

-**Run traning on 8 HPUs:**
+**Run training on 8 HPUs:**

 **NOTE:** The following commands use PyTorch Lightning by default.
-To use media loader on Gaudi2, add `--habana_loader` to the run commands.
+To use media loader on Gaudi 2, add `--habana_loader` to the run commands.

 To run multi-card demo, make sure to set the following prior to the training:
 - The host machine has 512 GB of RAM installed.
 - The docker is installed and set up as per the [Gaudi Setup and Installation Guide](https://github.com/HabanaAI/Setup_and_Install), so that the docker has access to all 8 cards required for multi-card demo.
-Multi-card configuration for UNet2D and UNet3D training up to 1 server, with 8 Gaudi/**Gaudi2** cards, has been verified.
+Multi-card configuration for UNet2D and UNet3D training up to 1 server, with 8 Gaudi/**Gaudi 2** cards, has been verified.
 - All server network interfaces are up.
-You can change the state of each network interface managed by the habanalabs driver by running the following command:
+You can change the state of each network interface managed by the `habanalabs` driver by running the following command:
    ```
    sudo ip link set <interface_name> up
    ```
-**NOTE:** To identify if a specific network interface is managed by the habanalabs driver type, run:
+**NOTE:** To identify if a specific network interface is managed by the `habanalabs` driver type, run:
    ```
    sudo ethtool -i <interface_name>
    ```